padicao2010/LoveCoroutine/README.md

 ### Used in the subroutine

-Following functions can only be used in the function provided to LoveRoutine:run.
+Following APIs can only be used in the function provided to LoveRoutine:run.

 Wait until next frame, return the time between the last two frames, always provided by love.update: